 Good sleep hygiene involves:

-- limiting daytime naps to 20–30 minutes
+- limiting daytime naps to less than

 - establishing a regular bedtime routine, which may include taking a warm bath, drinking an herbal tea, or reading